 - Don’t bother with aluminum.
-It is hard to clean, can’t go in the dishwasher and doesn’t do well with acidic foods like tomatoes.
+It is hard to clean, cannot go in the dishwasher and does not do well with acidic foods like tomatoes.

 - You don’t need multiple pressures.
 You want 15 psi.
 At the time of this post, the T-fal pot only goes to 12 so read the fine print.

 - You don’t need a quick steam release.
 All that steam eats your wooden cabinets and is dangerous.
 Holding a traditional pot under cold running water for less than 30 seconds will drop the temperature and release the pressure safely.